American Registry of Radiologic Technologists – Everything You Need to Know About ARRT

 When you become a Registered Technologist (R.T.), it is important to maintain your certification and registration as it ensures you always have the knowledge and skills needed to provide patients with the highest level of care.
 You achieve this by fulfilling various requirements.
 For starters, you’ll be required to remain compliant with ARRT Rules and Regulations and ARRT Standards of Ethics.

 You will also need to renew your certification and registration annually.
 To achieve this, you must be up to date with your biennial Continuing Education (CE) requirements.
 You’ll have to report your CE activities every two years as part of the annual renewal process.
-Such activities include classroom learning, approved online classes, lectures at professional society meetings, self-study readings and modules, et cetera.
+Therefore, Such activities include classroom learning, approved online classes, lectures at professional society meetings, self-study readings and modules, et cetera.

 Additionally, all Registered Radiologist Assistants and Registered Technologists who earned their credentials on/after January 1, 2011, must complete ARRT’s Continuing Qualifications Requirements (CQR) every 10 years.
 CQR helps bring your knowledge and skills up to date with today’s entry-level qualifications while refreshing your understanding and abilities.